Reported features - social & political issues

 Hello!
 I’m Adam and I’m a freelance writer based in Bristol.

 Much of my work has been in music and culture journalism - I’m interested in music at the experimental fringes, weird electronic sounds and variants of soundsystem culture, often viewed through a historical/political lens.

 I also write on social and political issues.
-I'm increasingly interested in topics related to mental health and our relationship with the natural world, particularly for people of colour and those from migrant backgrounds.
+I'm increasingly interested in topics related to mental health and our relationship with the natural world, as well as the overlaps between migration, culture, politics and history from below.

 I also work in digital communications roles.
 I’ve worked with the TUC (Trade Union Congress), producing video content and short documentaries.
 I’ve worked with Coexist CIC - who for a decade managed Hamilton House, one of the largest community and arts spaces in Bristol - as well as Full Circle @ Docklands, a youth centre based in St Paul's, Bristol.

 I'm open for commissions.
 Feel free to get in touch.